Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Proof of the Main Result

 (ii) or $1 \leq g \leq 3$ and the Euler characteristic of one of the connected components of $N_{a \cup b}$ is at most $-2$.

 We will use some connectivity results about these graphs given by Atalan-Korkmaz in \cite{AK}.\\

 If $a$ is a nontrivial simple closed curve on $N$, {\it the link}, $L_a$ of $a$, is defined as the full subcomplex spanned by all the vertices of $\mathcal{C}(N)$ which have representatives disjoint from $a$. {\it The star} $St_a$ of $a$ is defined as the subcomplex of $\mathcal{C}(N)$ consisting of all simplices in $\mathcal{C}(N)$ containing $[a]$ and the faces of all such simplices.
 So, the link $L_a$ of $a$ is the subcomplex of $\mathcal{C}(N)$ whose simplices are those simplices of $St_a$ which do not contain $[a]$.
-A nontrivial simple closed curve $b$ is called {\it dual} to $a$ if they intersect transversely only once.
-Let $D_a$ be the set of isotopy classes of nontrivial 1-sided simple closed curves that are dual to $a$ on $N$.
+Let $b$ be a nontrivial simple closed curve which is not isotopic to $a$.
+Then $b$ is called {\it dual} to $a$ if they intersect transversely only once.
+Let $D_a$ be the set of isotopy classes of nontrivial simple closed curves that are dual to $a$ on $N$.\\

 The following theorem is given by Atalan-Korkmaz in \cite{AK}.

 \begin{theorem} Let $N$ be a connected, nonorientable surface of genus $g \geq 1$ with $n$ holes, and $g + n \geq 5$.
 Let $a$ and $b$ be two 1-sided simple closed curves that are dual to each other such that $[a]$ and $[b]$ are two vertices in $\widetilde{X}(N)$ which are connected by an edge in $\widetilde{X}(N)$.
 Let $h$ be a mapping class.
 If $h(\gamma) = \gamma$ for every vertex $\gamma$ in the set $(St_a \cup D_a) \cap (St_b \cup D_b)$, then $h$ is the identity. \end{theorem}